-eFiler can file emails directly from Outlook into SharePoint.
+Save emails directly from Outlook into SharePoint using eFiler.
 Emails are stored as .msg files within SharePoint and can be searched for using eFilers fast and friendly search tool.
-Contact us now to participate in our Beta trial.
+Questions – Contact us now to find out more or get some help to start a trial today!

 When running the installer it may tell you that you require a valid installation of Microsoft Office.
 This usually happens when the customer has installed the Outlook App from the Microsoft Store rather than installing the desktop version of Office.
 Installing the desktop versions of Office ensures you get the full functionality and are able to install eFiler.
 If you have the full versions installed you will find the shortcuts will point to a folder/sub folder in one of the follow paths –